onera/Cassiopee/docs/developers/Git/UsingGit.md

 git push
 ```

+<br> </br>

-## Merging to main repository
+## Submitting changes to the upstream repository

 Finally, to propose your modifications to the upstream/official repository, you have to
 create a Pull Request.
-Go to the webpage of your remote fork: https://github.com/<github_username>/Cassiopee/, click on the _Contribute_ button and follow the instructions (give a title to your PR, describe the modifications and review your changes).
+Go to the webpage of your remote fork: https://github.com/github_username/Cassiopee/, click on the _Contribute_ button and follow the instructions (give a title to your PR, describe the modifications and review your changes).